Learn Estonian!

 What is Estonian?

-Estonian, or eesti keel, is a Finnic language written in the Latin script which is the official language of Estonia and one of the European Union's official languages.
-Estonian is spoken natively by roughly 1.1 million people, with an estimated 160,000 living outside of Estonia.
+Estonian (eesti keel) is a Finno-Ugric language written in the Latin script, the official language of Estonia and one of the EU's official languages.
+It is spoken natively by roughly 1.1 million people, with an estimated 160,000 living outside Estonia.

 Getting Started